Katherine Hall Katherine Hall

 DUTIES OF THE PRIESTS + LEVITES

-God speaks directly to Aaron, giving instructions for guarding the tabernacle and explaining that the priests are responsible for the interior while the Levites are responsible for the exterior.
+God speaks directly to Aaron, giving instructions for guarding the tabernacle.
+The priests are responsible for the sanctuary, while the Levites assist by caring for the areas surrounding it.

 Read More